lexbrown/Gescheftsbank/README.md

 # Geschäftsbank
 Conducting the project of simulation modelling in banking activities.
-There is supposed to be several ML process Generally saying, simulation risk-modelling and machine learning
+There is supposed to be several ML process.
+Generally saying, simulation risk-modelling and machine learning